cantikapf/IR-study-companion/_chapters/031-international-relations-research-method/060-research-question.md

 title: Research Question
 slug: research-question
 abstract: A clearly defined research question guides the researcher in multiple aspects of the study including determining the research design, methodology, data collection procedures, and analysis techniques.
+simple_summary: "This chapter gives you a pair of 'magic glasses' to look at the world.
+Different glasses (theories) make you see things differently.
+Some glasses make you see the world as a scary place where everyone is fighting, while others make you see it as a place where people love to cooperate!"
 ---

 ## The Importance of the Research Question

-The research question is the fundamental core of a research project.
+The **research** **question** is the fundamental core of a **research project**.
 It serves as the foundation on which the entire study is constructed.
 A clearly defined research question guides the researcher in multiple aspects of the study including determining the research design, methodology, data collection procedures, and analysis techniques.

 The research question identifies the primary aim and objectives that the study intends to address.
 It delineates the scope and provides direction for all stages of the research process.
 A well-formulated research question allows the researcher to determine the type of data needed, the approach to data collection, and how the information will be analyzed.
 It enables the researcher to stay focused on the main goals of the project throughout its duration.